 Even though its foggy during these summer days, the weather is cooler than the rest of the US - which makes it a great time to visit.
 It also doesn't rain at all during this time, so you can leave your rain gear at home.

 This is a picture I took during a foggy summer day.
 It looks like it's going to rain - but it's just a heavy layer of fog over the Golden Gate Bridge.

 This is another picture I took around the same time of year.
 As you can see, even if its foggy one day - the next might be clear and sunny!

 Looking at the weather for San Francisco online is a little deceiving.
 You need to make sure you select a location that is directly in San Francisco for the most accurate forecast.

 If you are looking at the weather at SFO (which is the default location for most weather sites), it's going to show up warmer or cooler than the city itself.
 SFO is warmer in the summer and slightly cooler in the winter.

 If you are watching the weather forecast on TV, you will notice that there are three different temperature ranges.
-On the San Francisco weather forecast page, you will find out a little more about each one, so you can easily interpret what the weather is going to be in the city that day.

 If you plan on attending events or taking tours during your stay, I recommend checking out the selection of tickets on Goldstar.
 This online retailers offers almost 200 tickets for up to half off the full retail value.